jonmikeli/docs/dotnet/dotnet8-thoughts-and-reflections.md

  - etc

-# Aspects to reconsider about .NET 8
+# Other important/interesting Aspects to reconsider about .NET 8

 ## Cross-platform

-Yes, .NET is cross-platform.
+.NET is cross-platform.
 It is not only cross-platform, but also cross-architecture (x86, x64, ARM, etc).

+> NOTE
+>
-There are parts of .NET like the UI related content where the cross-platform support is not complete.
-However, many other .NET features are cross-platform.
+> There are parts of .NET like the UI related content where the cross-platform support is limited.

 ## Open source